nasa/astrobee_android/emulator.md

 2. Open the file located in `$HOME/hosts`.
 Add the following text and save it.
 Substitute <x_ip> for a valid unique IP (you may use `nano $HOME/hosts`).
-**Reminder**: Ensure you keep the same IPs when setting Ubuntu and Android network and when running the simulator.
+**Reminder**.
+Ensure you keep the same IPs when setting Ubuntu and Android network and when running the simulator.

 ```shell